-We were appointed on 28 February 2019 to audit the financial statements for the period ending 31 December 2018.
-Our total uninterrupted period of engagement is 2 years, covering the year ended 31 December 2019.
+We were appointed by the Directors on 28 February 2019 to audit the financial statements for the period ended 31 December 2018 and subsequent financial periods.
+Our total uninterrupted period of engagement is 3 years, covering the periods ended 31 December 2018 to 31 December 2020.

-The non-audit services prohibited by the FRC's Ethical Standard were not provided to the company and we remain independent of the group and parent company in conducting our audit.
+The non-audit services prohibited by the FRC's Ethical Standard were not provided to the group or the parent company and we remain independent of the group and the parent company in conducting our audit.